 - If you will need crutches or other devices after your surgery, get them before the day of your surgery.

-- Purchase the Sage antiseptic body cleanser at the Montfort gift shop, or at the Ontario Medical Supply (OMS) store at the Aline-Chrétien Health Hub in Orléans.
+- Purchase the SCRUB STAT 2% antiseptic body cleanser at the Montfort gift shop, or at the Ontario Medical Supply (OMS) store at the Aline-Chrétien Health Hub in Orléans.
+To know the stores opening hours, click on their names.

 The day before your surgery